enkaidu-dev/enkaidu/NOTES.md

 # NOTES

+## TODO

+- [ ] Write test specs
+- [ ] Document the code classes (viz. fix `ops lint` warnings)

+### MCPC

+- [ ] Figure out how to support authentication (a) oAuth2 per spec? (b) API key? (c) Basic auth over HTTPS?
+- [ ] Detect when MCP connection needs to be reset; there are some rules for this.
+- [ ] Find a canonical server to run locally to test the protocol better
+- [ ] Figure out how to improve MCP transport responsiveness.
+The MCP Inspector seems be deal with HTTP streaming much more responsively.
+My implementation, which needs `io.skip_to_end` after handling every response, seems sluggish.

 ## MCP Support

 Currently we only support HTTP + Streaming via POST method.
+Also support non-streaming HTTP but I haven't found a good server to test this.
 We do not support the deprecated SSE transport.

 ### Some MCP servers with tools